Aquanty/rtd-hgs/docs/source/index.rst

 location distribution x-axis except they are applied to the :math:`y`- and :math:`z`-directions:

-Fracture location distribution y-axis
+| .5inFracture location distribution y-axis
-Fracture location distribution z-axis
+| .5inFracture location distribution z-axis

 The following instructions use the same input data structure as Fracture location distribution x-axis to generate fracture lengths in the three principal directions:

-Fracture length distribution x-axis
+| .5inFracture length distribution x-axis
-Fracture length distribution y-axis
+| .5inFracture length distribution y-axis
-Fracture length distribution z-axis
+| .5inFracture length distribution z-axis

 The following instructions use the same input data structure as Fracture location distribution x-axis to generate fracture apertures in the three principal orientations:

-XY fracture aperture distribution
+| .5inXY fracture aperture distribution
-XZ fracture aperture distribution
+| .5inXZ fracture aperture distribution
-YZ fracture aperture distribution
+| .5inYZ fracture aperture distribution

 Note that when generating fracture apertures from the normal distribution, random samples are truncated to the interval